kaazing/gateway/doc/admin-reference/r_configure_gateway_security.md

   - Use `Basic` or `Negotiate` to allow the browser to respond to authentication challenges.
   - Use `Application Basic` to allow the client to respond to authentication challenges.
 The client in this case is the KAAZING Gateway client that is built based on the KAAZING Gateway client libraries.
 To use client-level authentication, configure the client to handle the authentication information, as described in [developer how-to](../index.md) documentation.
   - Use `Application Token` to allow the client to present a third-party token or custom token to be presented to your custom login module.
-  - Use `Negotiate` or `Application Token` if using Kerberos Network Authentication.
+  - Use `Negotiate` if using Kerberos Network Authentication.
 For more information, see [Secure Network Traffic with the Gateway](../security/o_tls.md).

 - ##### `http-header`
   Specifies the names of the header or headers that carry authentication data for use by the login modules in this realm.
 This element is optional.
 If you do not specify it, then the Gateway uses `<http-header>Authorization</http-header>` for the challenge response (see [Custom HTTP Authentication Tokens](#custom-http-authentication-tokens)).